nbhushan/Data-Science-Slidedecks/Explainable AI/XAI.md

 # [fit] HOW DOES GRADCAM WORK?

+^ explain gradcam in 3 levels

 ![left fit](images/softmax.png)

+- gradCAM is a technique used in deep learning to highlight which parts of an image were important in predicting its classification.

+- gradCAM works by computing the gradients of the output class score with respect to the feature maps of the last convolutional layer in the CNN.

-gradCAM works by computing the gradients of the output class score with respect to the feature maps of the last convolutional layer in the CNN.
+- gradCAM works by computing the gradients of the output class score with respect to the feature maps of the last convolutional layer in the CNN.
 These gradients are then used to compute a weight map for each feature map, which are then multiplied together and summed to produce the final heatmap [^1].

-[^1]: Molnar, C. (2020).
-Interpretable machine learning.
-Lulu. com. [website](https://christophm.github.io/interpretable-ml-book/).
+[^1]: Selvaraju, R. R., Cogswell, M., Das, A., Vedantam, R., Parikh, D., & Batra, D. (2017).
+Grad-cam: Visual explanations from deep networks via gradient-based localization.
+In Proceedings of the IEEE international conference on computer vision (pp. 618-626).

 ---

 # [fit] TF_EXPLAIN

+^ we <3 open source.
+I understand things faster when I see an implementation of a method, and then I read the paper, and then back to the code.

 [.column]
 [.code-highlight: all]